 Targeting our communications and researching our supporters

 We undertake some research and analysis to inform our decisions on what communications our supporters would prefer, in order to work out whom to contact, what to say and when to get in touch.
 We want to send the most effective messages that we can in the most efficient way possible.

 We undertake some research and analysis to inform our decisions on what to put on display, how to display it and what kinds of activities to programme to continually work to offer the best experiences when you visit.
 Responses to survey questions may be quoted in research reports.
 All data is anonymised when used for this purpose.

 We log the IP address of the computer you are using in order to protect our servers against abuse and malicious activity.
 The logs are deleted every 30 days.
 Other information is used to measure the performance of the website, the volume of traffic that the site receives, how site users move around the site and what sort of users the site attracts.
 You can find out more in our website and cookies policy.

-We use Google Analytics to collect information about how our visitors use and navigate this website.
+We use Google Analytics and Hotjar to collect information about how our visitors use and navigate this website.
 We use this information to report to funders and to analyse usage of the website so that we can continually work to improve the website and your experience of it.
 The cookies collect information such as the number of visitors to the site, which pages they visited and whereabouts they came to the site from.
+We also use Hotjar to provide polls to our visitors.
 This information is anonymous and cannot be used to identify you personally.

 We track emails which we have sent to you to see which messages have the highest response rates and whether there are messages that generate better engagement with particular groups of people.
 We do this by logging whether emails we send have been opened, deleted and interacted with (for example, by clicking on links within the emails).
 Although we only use this information to look at general patterns, it is still personal information because it is linked to your email address.